ZiqiGuo98/ZiqiGuo98.github.io/_open_source_code/1_FourPhonon.md

 An sampling-accelerated phonon scattering calculation is integrated as an option to the FourPhonon code.
 It accelerates the first-principles prediction of thermal conductivity and radiative properties by over 10<sup>4</sup> times.

-The updated version of FourPhonon will be publish soon.

 [Access the open source code here](https://github.com/FourPhonon/FourPhonon)

 <!-- Recommended citation: Your Name, You.
 (2010).
 "Paper Title Number 2." <i>Journal 1</i>.
 1(2). -->